Inelastic Constitutive Kolmogorov-Arnold Networks: A generalized framework for automated discovery of interpretable inelastic material models: Appendix

-\textbf{Adding negative stress invariants.} For more network expressibility, the negative invariants can be added additionally to the positive invariants to enhance the input arguments of KAN for the inelastic potential, i.e.,
+\textbf{Adding negative stress invariants.} For more network expressibility, the negative invariants can be added additionally to the positive invariants to enhance the input arguments of KAN for the dissipation potential, i.e.,

-This approach increases the expressivity of the inelastic potential network by additional activations that are monotonic decreasing and convex with respect to the invariants.
+This approach increases the expressivity of the dissipation potential network by additional activations that are monotonic decreasing and convex with respect to the invariants.
 In this way, the convexity with respect to the invariants is preserved.
-To ensure that the output inelastic potential is zero-valued at its origin and non-negative, the same transformation step in \autoref{eq:convex_omega} should be carried out.
+To ensure that the output dissipation potential is zero-valued at its origin and non-negative, the same transformation step in \autoref{eq:convex_omega} should be carried out.

-\textbf{Adding principal invariants.} Additional stress invariants can be added to the input arguments of the inelastic potential network to enhance the expressivity, e.g., the classical invariants $I_2^{\bar{\vec{\Sigma}}}$ and $I_3^{\bar{\vec{\Sigma}}}$.
+\textbf{Adding principal invariants.} Additional stress invariants can be added to the input arguments of the dissipation potential network to enhance the expressivity, e.g., the classical invariants $I_2^{\bar{\vec{\Sigma}}}$ and $I_3^{\bar{\vec{\Sigma}}}$.
 These invariants can be expressed in terms of the stress invariants as

 Analogously to the modification of the stress invariants, we take the square root and cubic root of the second and third principal invariants, respectively, and achieve the following modified invariants,